This page is also available in: Nederlands (Dutch)

 This way, everyone is committed, focusing on the same future.

-2. Building Personal Relationships to increase remote team engagement
+2. Establish strong connections to increase remote team engagement

 On the opposite side, if the connections within the team are weak, it will result in a feeling of isolation and create a culture of individualisation.

 - Enable colleagues to work together on projects and not just on their individual tasks.
-Try to combine people from different timezones.
+If you have an international team, try to combine people from different timezones.

 - Create frequent opportunities to communicate, have team check-ins and time for brainstorming

-- Create a water cooler environment, where team members can chat about non-work related topics.
+- Create an online water cooler environment, where team members can chat about non-work related topics.

 - If possible, meet up face-to-face on a regular basis